lynxgav/COVID19-schools/README.md

 ### Inference

-Model inference is done with R and Stan.
+Model inference was done with R Version 3.6.0 using R Studio Version 1.3.959 (Interface to R) and Stan using rstan R package Version 2.19.3 (R interface to Stan).
 The scripts can be found in the `scripts` directory.
 The R and Stan scripts are based on scripts used for the publication

 > van Boven M, Teirlinck AC, Meijer A, Hooiveld M, van Dorp CH, Reeves RM, Campbell H, van der Hoek W; RESCEU Investigators.
   Estimating Transmission Parameters for Respiratory Syncytial Virus and Predicting the Impact of Maternal and Pediatric Vaccination.